rhythmatician/PollstarRegression/README.md

 At EGT the dashboard is hosted on Google Sheets and is connected to a Google Form to make adding new bands easy and user-friendly.

-Since the dashboard was built in Google Sheets, this may be the best place to view it.
+Since the dashboard was built in Google Sheets, that may be the best place to view it.
 Proper formatting is not guaranteed in MS Excel.